mlflow/mlflow/CONTRIBUTING.rst

     black --check --line-length=100 --exclude=mlflow/protos .

-Verify that the unit tests & linter pass before submitting a pull request by running:
+Then, verify that the unit tests & linter pass before submitting a pull request by running:

 .. code-block:: bash